Aboriginal Art Certificate

 Credits: 2

 This course provides instruction in the location, collection, preparation and conservation of natural materials for use in making a variety of traditional and contemporary natural crafts.
 Design and creation of projects using birch bark, willow, spruce roots, tamarack and other natural materials will be studied.
 Additionally, the care and conservation of finished products will be studied.
 This course includes two field trips to collect materials.
-Traditional Aboriginal worldview is shared and discussed as well as historical aspects of the art form.
+Traditional Indigenous worldview is shared and discussed as well as historical aspects of the art form.

 • SEWING I